Are you a beginner photographer who doesn’t want to spend much money on equipment?

 The 10-fps feature allowed me to get multiple shots in one continuous burst, perfect for capturing the fish action in front of me.

-And with the auto white balance feature, I didn’t have to worry about adjusting settings; the camera did all of that work for me.
+With the auto white balance feature, I didn’t have to worry about adjusting settings; the camera did all that work for me.

 Why is this camera the best?

-It is a great camera for beginners as it puts forward some of the most advanced features you need to start taking photos but doesn’t have any unnecessary extras that make high-end cameras hard to use.
+It is an excellent camera for beginners as it puts forward some of the most advanced features you need to start taking photos but has no unnecessary extras that make high-end cameras hard to use.

 This camera has an LCD touchscreen display that folds out to help you frame your shots, making it easy to take pictures without looking through the viewfinder.